LeashQuiche/Data-Analysis-Project/README.md

 - `nearestNeighborIndex` function takes in a 2D array of cartesian points and a randomly generated test case.
 Returns the index of the closest point in the 2D array to the test case.
-Possible Methods:
-1. Use indices and the distance function to create an array of points and return the index of the closest point.
+Method 1: Use indices and the distance function to create an array of points and return the index of the closest point.
-2. Use KDTree *if you do this, you will not need to use the distance formula since this uses a spatial library Returns the index of the closest point in the 2D array to the test case.*
+Method 2: Use KDTree *if you do this, you will not need to use the distance formula since this uses a spatial library Returns the index of the closest point in the 2D array to the test case.*

 -  `graphNearestNeighbor` void function takes in a 2D numpy array (and a cartesian